 This post is excerpted from Lightning Path Workbook Two: Healing.

-Think of your body like a prism, the kind that breaks white light into its component colors.
+Think of it like this.
+Think of your body like a prism, the kind that breaks white light into its component colours.
 Think of your Consciousness as a white beam of light flowing into the prism and then out into the “real” world beyond.
 In a healthy situation, the beam enters the body/prism and is then refracted out into the seven beautiful colours (the ROY-G-BIV) of the visible spectrum.
-However, when the physical unit is damaged, when the prism is cracked, the light does not refract out in pure form.
-When the prism is damaged and cracked (or sometimes even broken) the light that flows out is distorted, bent, and even incomplete (maybe one or two wavelengths no longer get through).
+However, when the physical unit is damaged, when the prism is cracked by violence, neglect, and other aspects of toxic socialization, the light does not refract out in pure form.
+When the prism is damaged, cracked, or broken, the light that flows out is distorted, bent, and incomplete.
 To put it bluntly, violence cracks the prism (your physical unit) and diseases and distorts the light (the Consciousness) that flows through the body.
 When the damage is severe, the refracted light can be very distorted, ugly, and even sociopathic.

 Obviously, if violence is as bad as we say it is, you want to reduce it in your life to near zero levels.
-We will talk more about violence in the Workbook next section on Environment.
-You can prepare for that section now, by assessing the violence of your own childhood, home, and work environments by using the LP How Toxic is my world?
-Survey instrument, at the link provided below.
+We will talk more about violence in this Workbook in the next section on Environment.
+You can prepare for that section now, by assessing the violence of your own childhood, home, and work environments by using the LP “How Toxic is my world?” survey instrument, at the link provided below.

 Violence is not the only thing that damages your body and undermines your ability to connect.
 Neglect of our human needs also causes damage and undermines the development of your full human potential.
 It is very easy to understand why neglect is bad.
 It is like growing a pretty flower in a pretty pot, but not giving it enough food and water so that it can grow and thrive.
 If you don’t feed and water the plant, it will grow up to be smaller.
 If you starve the plant, it will grow up stunted, or die.
 If you want to grow a healthy and strong plant, you give it just the right amount food and water, give it just enough support and love, so it can grow up fast and strong.